t-will-gillis/automate-the-org/.github/templates/pr_template_add_update.md

 - Monitors open, assigned issues with the default status "In progress (actively working)"
 - Checks for recent update comments from assignees
 - Posts reminders for devs to provide issue progress updates
-- Labels issues that need to be checked on
+- Labels issues that need updates as well as issues that are considered inactive

 ### Security